-- 81. All charities (with the exception of Basic Religious Charities) are required to provide financial information in the AIS. - 82.
-Non-government schools can choose not to provide financial information to the ACNC.
-For these charities, we receive financial information from the Department of Education (Cth). - 83.
+- 85. All charities (with the exception of Basic Religious Charities) are required to provide financial information in the AIS. - 86.
 When comparing financial information to other charities, it is important to consider a charity's unique situation.
-This is especially the case for small charities that do not provide financial reports (these often contain more details about a charity's financial position and programs). - 84.
-For more information on interpreting financial information, please see the ACNC website. - 85.
+This is especially the case for small charities that do not provide financial reports (these often contain more details about a charity's financial position and programs). - 87.
+For more information on interpreting financial information, please see the ACNC website. - 88.
 The number and nature of financial questions that were asked varied depending on the ACNC size category of the charity, according to the following table: